 Sylvan N. Goldman of Humpty Dumpty Stores and Standard Food Markets invented the first shopping cart so that people could buy more in a single visit to the grocery store.
 He unveiled his creation in Oklahoma City on June 4, 1937.

-If you wear New York Jets in Ada, Oklahoma, you could be jailed.
+You could be jailed if you wear New York Jets in Ada, Oklahoma.

 Whaling is illegal in the state of Oklahoma.